-GENERAL EDUCATION - Certificate
+GENERAL EDUCATION

 This program is designed for students preparing to transfer to a four-year institution after one year of study at DCC.
+It may also be attractive to students who intend to transition into one of DCC's transfer degrees.